Kyubyong/dc_tts/README.md

 ## Training
   * STEP 0.
 Download [LJ Speech Dataset](https://keithito.com/LJ-Speech-Dataset/) or prepare your own data.
   * STEP 1.
 Adjust hyper parameters in `hyperparams.py`.
+(If you want to do preprocessing, set prepro True`.
   * STEP 2.
 Run `python train.py 1` for training Text2Mel.
+(If you set prepro True, run python prepro.py first)
   * STEP 3.
 Run `python train.py 2` for training SSRN.

 You can do STEP 2 and 3 at the same time, if you have more than one gpu card.